 About the author

-The author graduated from University College Cork, Ireland, in 1986 with a Batchelor's degree in geology, and began his career as a professional geologist working on water resources and environmental geology in both Ireland and the United States.
+The author graduated from University College Cork, Ireland, in 1986 with a Batchelor's degree in geology and began his career as a professional geologist working on water resources and environmental geology in both Ireland and the United States.
 Finding that the work of a geologist did not really appeal to him, he left the field and pursued his keen interest in the science of geology independently.
-His interest in natural history was matched only by his interest in ancient archaeology and the intersection of the two.
+His interest in the earth sciences was matched only by his interest in ancient archaeology, and the meeting of the two.

-Careful observation, an eye for detail, and an open mind enabled the author to achieve insights previously missed or obscured by an excessive adherence to academic doctrine.
-His review of the geological sciences extended back to the early years of the science, to a time when catastrophism was the dominant view of earth history.
+Careful observation, an eye for detail, and an open mind enabled the author to achieve insights previously missed or obscured by an excessive adherence to gradualistic academic doctrine.
+Having found the need to question everything he’d learnt at university, his review of the geological sciences extended back to the early years of the science, to a time when catastrophism was the dominant view of earth history.

-The question the author attempts to answer, therefore, is whether modern-day gradualist uniformitarianism is correct or whether some form of the rejected catastrophism of the early days holds the better answer.
-And, after thirty years of study, the author considers the latter to be much more correct.
+Apart from an effort to solve the Atlantis mystery, therefore, the major scientific question the author attempts to answer is whether modern-day gradualist uniformitarianism is correct or whether some form of the rejected catastrophism of the early days holds the better answer.
+And, after thirty years of study, the author considers the latter to be the more correct.